fenago/data-analysis-pandas/lab_guides/lab_9.md

 problem, we will be using a supervised method, so we have to split our data into testing and training sets.

-Tip

-While the examples discussed in this section are both binary classification problems (two classes), `scikit-learn` provides support for multiclass problems as well.
-The process of building multiclass models will be nearly identical to the binary case but may require passing an additional parameter to let the model know that there are more than two classes.
-You will have a chance to build a multiclass classification model in the exercises at the end of this lab.

 ### Predicting red wine quality